 Restaurants are always a big part of EPCOT and guests are already dining in the new high-end steakhouse in Japan, Takumi-Tei and in 2020 they’ll be dining in outer Space as well.
 Yeah, you read that right, diners will be sent up 220 miles above the earth to dine in a futuristic space station.
 Construction for Space 220 is almost finished it should be opening soon.

 The short-term replacement for “Illuminations: Reflections of Earth” was introduced in 2019 and is called: “EPCOT Forever“, but the long-term show “Disney Harmonious” is still under construction and should be opening in 2021.

 A Play Pavilion is replacing the Wonders of Life, and there is much more still rumored for EPCOT.
 I’d say the next few years are going to be pretty interesting, but it will be a war zone walking through Future World that’s for sure.

 Here is the latest on all of the construction projects currently going on in EPCOT:

 Announced in 2017, the Guardians of the Galaxy roller coaster is going to be one of the longest indoor roller coasters in the world when completed and for sure one of the most exciting rides in Walt Disney World.

 It’s based on the Guardians of the Galaxy characters from the Marvel Cinematic Universe and is taking over the old spot of Ellen’s Energy Adventure.

-Estimated Opening: Spring 2021
+Estimated Opening: Early 2022